rohitkjohnedu/my_yade/doc/sphinx/introduction.rst

 	Examples of concrete classes that might be used to describe a :yref:`Body`: :ref:`State<inheritanceGraphState>`, :yref:`CpmState`, :yref:`ChainedState`, :ref:`Material<inheritanceGraphMaterial>`, :yref:`ElastMat`, :yref:`FrictMat`, :yref:`FrictViscoMat`, :ref:`Shape<inheritanceGraphShape>`, :yref:`Polyhedra`, :yref:`PFacet`, :yref:`GridConnection`, :ref:`Bound<inheritanceGraphBound>`, :yref:`Aabb`.

 All these four properties can be of different types, derived from their respective base types.
 Yade frequently makes decisions about computation based on those types: :yref:`Sphere` + :yref:`Sphere` collision has to be treated differently than :yref:`Facet` + :yref:`Sphere` collision.
-Objects making those decisions are called :yref:`Dispatcher`'s and are essential to understand Yade's functioning; they are discussed below.
+Objects making those decisions are called :ref:`Dispatchers<inheritanceGraphDispatcher>` and are essential to understand Yade's functioning; they are discussed below.

 Explicitly assigning all 4 properties to each particle by hand would be not practical; there are utility functions defined to create them with all necessary ingredients.
 For example, we can create sphere particle using :yref:`yade.utils.sphere`: